Supporting Rural Health

 Equitable Access to Healthcare

 One of the guiding principles of The New Zealand Health Strategy is equitable access for all New Zealanders to a comprehensive range of health and disability services.
-With over 600,000 people living and working in rural areas, the services we provide on the mobile surgical unit – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
+With more than 700,000 people living and working in rural areas, the services we provide on the Mobile Surgical Unit (MSU) – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
 Our promise is to deliver a safe, friendly and quality-driven service.

 Services We Deliver